Discover the best WordPress podcast hosting options to build your listener base, and how to set them up.

-Now your podcast hosting is all set up and your podcasts are beautifully displayed on your website, you're ready to get promoting and growing your podcast further.
+Now your WordPress podcast hosting is all setup and your podcasts are beautifully displayed on your website, you're ready to get promoted and grow your podcast further.

-This section will show you three advanced next steps you can take, two of which you can only do because you've chosen to self-host your podcast hosting.
-We'll show you how to submit your podcast to iTunes, how to set up podcast analytics, and how to add an email signup box in order convert listeners into long-time subscribers.
+This section will show you three advanced next steps you can take, two of which you can only do because you've chosen to self host your WordPress podcast hosting.
+We'll show you how to submit your podcast to iTunes, how to set up podcast analytics, and how to add an email signup box in order to convert listeners into long-time subscribers.